Truly fantastic - an inspiring exhibition

 ...this assemblage of material from organic "dead" matter (including horsehair) embodies memory, as do the Cathedral steps.
 Exploring the interconnection of humans to matter and each other, and the awareness of the vitality in all things, [the artist] investigates the entanglement of life forces and influences that run through and across bodies, both human and non-human.

-As I proceeded through the cathedral I could see all around me evidence the rich conversation between the order of nature and the order of geometry.
-And when the organ plays or the choir sings I could hear it in the air.
+As I proceed through the cathedral I can see, all around me, evidence of the rich and unceasing conversation between the orders of nature and the orders of geometry.
+And when the organ plays or the choir sings in distant places in this enormous building, I hear it in the air.

 Zara Saganic's impressively, compellingly ambitious drawing explored the processes on which all existence is based, the one's invisible without scientific instruments.
 But the images she produces are not what a microscope would show us, or those instruments that peer outward towards other galaxies.
 They are imagined - and meticulously realised - in act that is meditative and deeply personal.
 Her brief statement is revealing, and moving:

 Everywhere I looked across this extraordinary piece, which covered the full width of the low wall that separates the quire from the Lady Chapel, I could see the threatening shape of the coronavirus, as it has been represented to us.
 For me though, in this context, the image seemed to have lost its menace.
 It did not appear uniquely evil but just one more organism in the infinity of organisms that surround us, or are part of us.
-Its capacity to mutate in the interests of its survival does not appear satanic, or even motivated, but simply an example of what organisms do to survive and replicate - with an inventiveness and determination that astonishes us even as it puts the fear of God into us - a god that for me, as a child, was always presented as a vaguely menacing force, confusingly intertwined with thoughts of love and kindness that I could never disentangle.
-Even today, I look up with a tinge of anxiety when I think, let alone express, a blasphemous thought.
+[Yes, I am aware that viruses are not considered to be organisms but, in my imagination, it has the menace of an organism and, it would appear, the agency of one.]
+Yet, in the context of this work, its capacity to mutate in the interests of its survival does not appear satanic, or even motivated, but simply an example of what organisms do to survive and replicate - with an inventiveness and determination that astonishes us even as it puts the fear of God into us - a god that for me, as a child, was always presented as a vaguely menacing force, confusingly intertwined with thoughts of love and kindness that I could never disentangle.
+Even today, I look upward with a tinge of anxiety when I think, let alone express, a blasphemous thought.

 She states in her label: